 the point of view of orthodox economic theory.
 The argument is based on the assumptions of

-monopolistic competition and that utility derived from consuming an individual good is
+monopoly and that utility derived from consuming an individual

 Despite the influence of Esping-Andersen's categorization of three "worlds" of

 welfare capitalism, researchers have neglected investigation of his dimensions of welfare

 state policy and politics.
 Building on the foundations provided by Esping-Andersen, we

 explore the identities and consequences of welfare state regime dimensions.

 Esping-Andersen's separate "social democratic" and "liberal"